 Setting up a Jewelry Studio and Jewelry Business

-“I am a single mom looking to start an at home business.
+“I am a single mom looking to start an at-home business.
 What tools would you recommend to start?
-Is there any particular recommendations you have for starting a business?”
+Are there any particular recommendations you have for starting a business?”

 Business Advice (with Tool Suggestions Further On)